H3AR7B3A7/BestPractices/Agile.md

 #### Portfolio Level

+*An enterprise or government containing different businesses/departments.*

+*Lean portfolio management* aligns strategy and execution through communicating strategic themes, value streams and budget allocation.

 A value stream is defined as a sequence of steps.

-Roles driving decisions:
+Additional roles driving decisions:
-- **Lean portfolio management**
-  Aligns strategy and execution through communicating strategic themes, value streams and budget allocation.
 - **Epic owner**
   Epics are the largest and most long-term initiatives driving business value for the organization.
 - **Enterprise architect**